Running as fast as I can since '93

 Go JACKS!

-• Mountain Regionals
+Mountain Regionals

 Yesterday the Northern Arizona Cross Country teams competed at the Mountain Regionals in Albuquerque, New Mexico.
 If you are at all unfamiliar with collegiate cross country, Regionals is the qualifying meet for the NCAA Championships.
 The top-2 teams from each region (there are 9 regions total) as well as 13 at-large selections will qualify for Nationals.
 This system promises to have the very best teams at the championship competing against eachother.
 As Letsrun.com says, “XC Nats are like the All-Star game, the entire playoffs and the Super Bowl all in one cold, remote town (Terre Haute, Indiana and the LaVerne Gibson XC course).
-And it happens on a Monday afternoon and takes all of 30 minutes.
+And it happens on a Monday afternoon and takes??all of??30 minutes.

 Heading into the weekend, we knew we just had to be in the top-4 to get into Nationals.
 Since nationals is only 9 days after Regionals, and both races are 10km instead of the usual 8km, it makes sense to run as conservatively as possible.
 This leaves me with an interesting feeling towards the race.
 These type of races, where you are 99% sure the team will qualify to the next meet, can be tough to get really excited for.
 In 8 days, no one will care, or likely remember for that matter, who finished where at Regionals… assuming you qualified for Nationals of course.
 Yesterday’s Regionals was nothing more than a business trip.